AdiAddons/AdiButtonAuras/.github/ISSUE_TEMPLATE.md

   - Your spec:
   - Name of the spell (and spell id if known):
   - Source of the spell (core ability/talent/pvp):
+  - Do you use a macro to cast the spell (post the macro if so):

 #### If you have an error report, copy it below: